We all know that self-love is important to live a happy, healthy life, but what is self-love, what does it actually mean?

 Maybe it’s taking a walk out in nature, listening to your favorite music, or doing something creative.
 Maybe it’s meditating, praying, or doing yoga.
 Maybe its reading, journaling, or just helping someone out.
 Maybe it's simply saying "no" to a request that's not in your best interest.

 Acts of self-love can be anything that invites you to stand in your true power and feel the love that is meant just for you.

 Self-love is daring to squeeze the life out of life.

 Self-love is becoming more aware of the joyful moments in your day—and savoring them.

 Self-love is a knowing that you deserve whatever your heart desires.

 Each time you dip into the endless well of self-love, your spirit awakens just a little bit more.
-And as the universe senses your gentle awakening, it reciprocates by revealing to you a path that leads to the beautiful life that has been waiting for you all along.
+And as the universe senses your gentle awakening, it reciprocates by revealing to you a path that leads you to the beautiful life that has been waiting for you all along.

 "I've Got a Golden Ticket"

-from Charlie & the Chocolate Factory
+from Charlie & The Chocolate Factory